Stand Up & Math · Teacher Answers

 Task 2cPercentiles

-Contextual interpretation of \(P_{90}\): 90% of the surveyed residents aged 13–25 sleep fewer than approximately 9.4 hours per night on a typical school/work night.
-Only 10% sleep more than this.
+Contextual interpretation of \(P_{90}\): 90% of the 80 residents surveyed sleep fewer than approximately 9.2 hours per night.
+Only 10% sleep that long or more.

 Task 2dIQR and range